Ben McKinney: Early life

-McKinney played Seaham Harbour Cricket Club.
-He also played age-group cricket for Durham from under-11s.
+McKinney was a youth team footballer for Sunderland before focusing on cricket.
+McKinney attended Seaham High School and played for Seaham Harbour Cricket Club, playing age-group cricket for Durham from the under-11 age-group.

 Domestic career

 McKinney made his debut in the County Championship against Sussex in April 2023, and made 35 in his first innings.
 He made his List A cricket debut for Durham on 1 August 2023, against Worcestershire.
 On 4 August 2023 it was announced that McKinney had signed a two-year professional contract with Durham.
-He agreed a further two-year contract with the club in January 2025.
+He scored a maiden century for Durham against Kent in the One-Day Cup on 11 August 2024.
+Later that month, he also scored his maiden first-class century against Notts.
+He subsequently agreed a further two-year contract with the club in January 2025.
+On 11 April 2026, McKinney hit his highest first-class score of 244, achieved for Durham against Gloucestershire in the 2026 County Championship.
+In June 2026, he signed a new two-year contract with Durham tying him into the club until at least the end of the 2028 season.

 International career

 McKinney captained the Young Lions and England national under-19 cricket team that toured Australia in the winter of 2022–23.
 They secured a first Youth Test victory in Australia since 2003 and McKinney scored a 45-ball 70 in England's second innings.
 In August 2023, he was announced as continuing in the captaincy of the England U19 team for the summer matches against Ireland and Australia.
 In October 2024, he was named in the England Lions squad for their tour of South Africa.
-Subsequently McKinney was included in the England Lions squad to tour Australia in January 2025.
+Subsequently, McKinney was included in the England Lions squad to tour Australia in January 2025.
+He was also named in the England Lions squad for the 2026 series against South Africa A.